FOCUS: Flexible Optimizable Counterfactual Explanations for Tree Ensembles: Experiment 2: FOCUS vs. DACE

 \section{Experiment 2: FOCUS vs. DACE}

-In this experiment, we compare \OurMethod{} to the Distribution-Aware Counterfactual Explanations (DACE) method~\citep{kanamori_dace_2020}.
-The flexibility of FOCUS allows us to plug in our choice of differentiable distance function: here, we use the Mahalanobis distance for both \begin{inparaenum}[(i)] \item generation of FOCUS explanations, and \item evaluation in comparison to DACE, since this is the distance function used in the DACE loss function (Equation~\ref{eq:daceloss}). \end{inparaenum} We use the same evaluation metrics from Section~\ref{section:evalmetrics}, as in Experiment 1.
+The flexibility of FOCUS allows us to plug in our choice of differentiable distance function.
+To compare against DACE~\citep{kanamori_dace_2020}, we use the Mahalanobis distance for both \begin{inparaenum}[(i)] \item generation of FOCUS explanations, and \item evaluation in comparison to DACE, since this is the distance function used in the DACE loss function (see Equation~\ref{eq:daceloss} in Section~\ref{section:baselinedace}). \end{inparaenum}

-We found two main limitations of DACE: \begin{inparaenum}[(i)] \item in all of our settings, it can only generate counterfactual examples for a subset of the test set, and \item it is limited by the size of the tree-based model. \end{inparaenum} All hyperparameter settings are listed in the Appendix.